 I contemplate Isiah 58 a lot as I think that it is one of the clearest places in scripture in revealing the heart of God.

-Isiah 58:5-11 Is this the kind of fast I have chosen, only a day for people to humble themselves?
+Isiah 58:5-115 Is this the kind of fast I have chosen, only a day for people to humble themselves?
 Is it only for bowing one’s head like a reed and for lying in sackcloth and ashes?
 Is that what you call a fast, a day acceptable to the Lord?
-“Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?
-Is it not to share your food with the hungry and to provide the poor wanderer with shelter— when you see the naked, to clothe them, and not to turn away from your own flesh and blood?
-Then your light will break forth like the dawn, and your healing will quickly appear; then your righteousness[a] will go before you, and the glory of the Lord will be your rear guard.
-Then you will call, and the Lord will answer; you will cry for help, and he will say: Here am I. “If you do away with the yoke of oppression, with the pointing finger and malicious talk,
+6 “Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?
+7 Is it not to share your food with the hungry and to provide the poor wanderer with shelter— when you see the naked, to clothe them, and not to turn away from your own flesh and blood?
+8 Then your light will break forth like the dawn, and your healing will quickly appear; then your righteousness[a] will go before you, and the glory of the Lord will be your rear guard.
+9 Then you will call, and the Lord will answer; you will cry for help, and he will say: Here am I. “If you do away with the yoke of oppression, with the pointing finger and malicious talk, 10 and if you spend yourselves in behalf of the hungry and satisfy the needs of the oppressed, then your light will rise in the darkness, and your night will become like the noonday.

 If you look into it don’t get hung up on the fasting title, rather examine what God is looking for.
 Loosen the chains of injustice and oppression, break every yoke, the physical as well as the emotional ones.
 From what I’ve observed, it is not uncommon for the living to be bound in emotional chains.
 Especially so when considering death of a loved one.